SAP-archive/btp-extend-workflow-cai-msteams/Part2-APIManagement/README.md

 ![usercredential](./images/apimng0313.png)

 3.14.
-Provide the Name: **SMTP_SERVER** , user and password of the smtp server and press Deploy
+Provide the Name: **SMTP_SERVER** , user and password of the smtp server and press "Deploy"

 ![Deploy usercredential](./images/apimng0314.png)